NewSurrey Mortgages Guide — Self-employed income, suites, pre-sales, and the five sub-markets.Read the guide

 A reverse mortgage allows homeowners aged 55 and older to borrow up to 55% of their home's appraised value.
 The amount you qualify for depends on your age, property value, property location, and property type.

-Unlike a traditional mortgage, you do not make monthly payments.
+Unlike a traditional mortgage, you don't make monthly payments.
 Interest accrues on the outstanding balance and is added to the loan.
 The full amount (principal plus accumulated interest) is repaid when you sell, move out permanently, or pass away.

 You retain full title and ownership of your home throughout the life of the loan.
 You can sell at any time and keep whatever equity remains after repaying the reverse mortgage balance.